Czech Olympian Petr Svoboda Credits Igniton for Help in Setting Masters World Record, Marking Extraordinary Comeback After Severe Injury

-BOULDER, Colo., March 19, 2026 /PRNewswire/ -- Former Olympian and European Indoor Champion Petr Svoboda has set a new Masters (M40) world-level performance in the 60-meter hurdles (7.78 sec.), completing a remarkable return to elite competition after a severe injury and more than a decade after his peak international career.
+BOULDER, Colo., March 20, 2026 /PRNewswire/ -- Igniton™, a majority-owned subsidiary of Gaia (NASDAQ: GAIA), was credited today by former Olympian and European Indoor Champion Petr Svoboda after he set a new Masters (M40) world-level performance in the 60-meter hurdles (7.78 sec.).
+This represents a remarkable return to elite competition after a severe injury and more than a decade after his peak international career.
 His starting reaction time was one of the best in the race, beating those half his age.

 The performance represents not only a world-class athletic achievement, but a powerful example of what is possible at the intersection of discipline, recovery, and modern performance science.